 Made out of a dissolvable material called PDO (polydiaxanone), a substance which has been used surgically in the United States for many decades.
 PDO is widely considered to be one of the safest materials to be implanted in the body.

 There are two types of PDO threads: Smooth and Barbed.
 The smooth PDO threads are placed often in a mesh pattern in the skin, much like a net.
 This mesh serves as a foundation for new collagen production, allowing the skin around the area to be naturally rejuvenated.
 The barbed threads also stimulate collagen, but they additionally have an irregular surface that “catches” the skin and is able to re-position it.
 With barbed sutures patients can have instant results which then improve further as collagen forms around the threads.

-MINT PDO threads are especially suited for those with more advanced laxity and “heavier” facial tissues.
-With expert placement they are able to improve facial contours in clients who would have been deemed “not an ideal candidate” for other forms of PDO thread lifting.
+With expert placement they are able to improve facial contours in clients who would have been deemed “not an ideal candidate” for other forms of non surgical face lifting.

-The thread lift results can last up to a year but possibly longer with the Silhouette InstaLift® sutures.
+The thread lift results can be very long lasting.
 Overall, duration of effect will depend on many factors including

 - the individual patient’s rate of collagen loss/aging- which is dependent on lifestyle, age and genetics